Venous Ablation in Mobile, AL

 What Is Venous Ablation?

-For patients suffering from varicose veins, vein ablation is a minimally invasive procedure that treats the veins from the inside.
+For patients with varicose veins, vein ablation is a minimally invasive procedure that treats the veins from the inside.
 This outpatient procedure is performed by an interventional radiologist and uses heat energy from a laser to seal the afflicted vein.

 Is Venous Ablation Right for Me?